 For detailed policy information, please refer to our Borrowing Policy.

 Lost or damaged electronic devices.
-Account holders will be charged $5.00 per hour to a maximum of $60.00, plus the replacement cost, for each overdue or lost electronic device.
+Account holders will be charged overdue fines as detailed below, plus the replacement cost, for each damaged or lost electronic device (e.g., Hotspots, Chromebooks, iPads, laptops).

 Fine Collection.
-After reasonable notification, the library system may take legal steps to collect fines, retrieve unreturned materials, and/or file felony or misdemeanor complaints.
+After reasonable notification, the library system may take legal steps to retrieve unreturned materials, and/or file felony or misdemeanor complaints.

-In the event that you return materials after their due date and seven-day grace period, fines accrue daily.
+If you return select materials after their due date, fines accrue daily.
 Lost and damaged items will incur fines based on the type of material as outlined below.

 - Overdue Fines

-- Interlibrary loans (borrowed by MLS): $0.50 per day up to the cost of the item
+- Interlibrary loan items are $.50 per day up to the replacement cost of the item

-- Damaged Book, Magazine or Electronic Device – List price at the time of purchase
+- Lost or Damaged Book, Magazine, or Electronic Device – List price at the time of purchase

-- Damaged Audiovisual Materials, Liner Notes or Guide – No charge
+- Lost or Damaged Audiovisual Materials, Liner Notes or Guide – No charge

 For more detailed policy information and a list of all fines and fees, please see our Borrowing Policy and our Fee Schedule.